risingwavelabs/risingwave-docs-legacy/docs/manage/view-configure-system-parameters.md

 System parameters in RisingWave refer to the parameters that advanced users can use to adjust how internal components work in RisingWave.

-Currently, these system parameters are availble in RisingWave.
+Currently, these system parameters are available in RisingWave.

 | Parameter           |    Description    |
 |---|---|